alfredomartinezjr/wosostats/README.md

 * [poss_discipline](https://wosostats-data-database-public.s3-us-west-1.amazonaws.com/poss_discipline.csv)
 * [def_discipline](https://wosostats-data-database-public.s3-us-west-1.amazonaws.com/def_discipline.csv)

-The raw Excel match logs can be found in [a public Google Drive folder](https://drive.google.com/drive/folders/13-8Ws14GougTk_FZBv4k-VUCaRyml1hj?usp=sharing).
+The Excel match logs can be found in [a public Google Drive folder](https://drive.google.com/drive/folders/13-8Ws14GougTk_FZBv4k-VUCaRyml1hj?usp=sharing).

 Currently, our biggest database is for 2016 USWNT matches and for the 2016 NWSL season.
 While this project is still being occasionally worked on, matches are not being logged as regularly as in the past and it is more likely that this project will try to log and archive data from historical matches (pre-2016) as advanced stats have recently been tracked more regularly for certain women's soccer competitions.